wryandginger/janet/README.md

 # Janet | 👩🏽‍🏫 (not a girl)
 Janet (not a [girl](https://www.youtube.com/watch?v=HicS3qBJ0y4)) is a collection of common faculty administrative functions in one easy to use docker container and Gradio app!

-I vibecoded Janet from Google and Brave's free AI modes, I'm sorry.
+- ✨ I vibecoded Janet from Google and Brave's free AI modes, I'm sorry.
+- ⚠️ Future edits are coming to clean up the UI and Python mess.
+- 🕵️ While I used AI to help me build this, this project does NOT interact with ANY generative AI service/system.
+- ⓘ This is mostly a fancy comment bank with some built in spreadsheet tools.
+- 🏛️ I did a lot of philosophical work for you: It's morally fine, as long as you don't commercialize this, exploit me, or use Janet for evil.

 # 👩🏽‍🏫 Janet can: